rochaapdrr/netflix-data-pipeline/README.md

 ---

-## Key Skills Demonstrated

-- Data pipeline architecture
+## What I Learned

-- Cloud data storage
+- Building end-to-end data pipelines
+- Creating external tables in BigQuery
+- Data transformation with SQL
-- Data warehouse modeling
+- Dimensional modeling (fact and dimension tables)
-- SQL data transformation
+- Connecting a data warehouse to a BI tool
-- Dashboard development
-- End-to-end analytics workflow

 ---